zappee/docker-images/oracle-weblogic-12.2.1.4-managed-server/README.md

 The main technical details of the image:
 * The WebLogic Managed server will start automatically with the container.
 * If the NodeManager is stopped or killed then the docker container will stop too because the main process that keeps alive the container is the NodeManager process.
 * Multiply WebLogic Managed servers can be started paralelly.
-You can find examples under the [usage-of-the-docker-images](usage-of-the-docker-images) directory.
+You can find examples under the [/usage-of-the-docker-images](usage-of-the-docker-images) directory.
 * The WebLogic Managed servers will join automatically to the cluster without any additional configuration after they start.
 * FIPS 140-2 is enabled in the managed server
     * If you see in log the `<Changing the default Random Number Generator in RSA CryptoJ from ECDRBG128 to HMACDRBG.
 To disable this change, specify -Dweblogic.security.allowCryptoJDefaultPRNG=true.>` entry, then it means that the `FIPS 140-2` is enabled properly.